 It all sounds similar — imparting information that a dog owner can learn from to accomplish specific needs — but training through coaching private sessions or classes serve a distinct purpose and really possess a very different feel and focus.
-Understanding your needs and knowing the difference between them is key to training the dog and accomplishing your goals.

 What is a Personalized Coaching Session?

 While coaching will still involve all of the information below — learning, playing games, and training — the actual striving to accomplish objectives and goals has a very different feel, focus, and end result compared to a classroom experience.